-1427 East Morehead Street,
+1427 E. Morehead Street,

 1 person favorited this theater

-The Center Theater was built in 1948 and opened with the film “The Saxon Charm” with Susan Hayworth.
-As a neighborhood theater is seldom got the blockbusters the downtown theaters showed.
-It specialized in smaller action films and black films of the 1960s and 1970s.
+The 900-seat Center Theatre was built by H.B.
+Meiselman Theaters in 1948 and opened on October 7, 1948 with the film “The Saxon Charm” starring Robert Montgomery.
+As a neighborhood theatre it seldom got the blockbusters the downtown theatres showed.
+It specialized in smaller action films and black films of the 1960’s and 1970’s.
+In the 1960’s it was own by the Eastern Federal chain.
 In March of 1977 it closed, it’s future unsure.

-Kermit High, a local manager of several other theaters, renovated and re-opened the Center Theater in August of that year.
-Sometime in the early-1980’s the theater was destroyed to build a small strip mall, which was destroyed in 2004 for the construction of a greenway.
-In the 1960’s the Center Theater was owned by the Eastern Federal chain.
+Kermit High, a local manager of several other theatres, renovated and re-opened the Center Theatre in August 1977.
+Sometime in the early-1980’s the theatre was destroyed to build a small strip mall, which was destroyed in 2004 for the construction of a greenway.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.